Policy and Procedure Name:

 Verify all other compensability tests under Section V.C.2. below;

-claim note to indicate a fast response claim;
+note to indicate a Fast Response claim;

 iv.
-Issue
+Issue an order;

 b.
 See